February 29, 2020

-We are not here to sell you pro-life t-shirts (those pro-life shirts will one day fade), but we want you to be educated in your mind with information that will never fade.
+We are not here to sell you pro-life t-shirts (those pro-life shirts will one day fade), but we want you to be educated in your mind with a great pro life argument that will never fade.

-Most of these arguments can be found in the PRO LIFE classic, "Politically Correct Death", by Dr. Francis J. Beckwith, so I highly recommend this book for further reading on destroying "good pro choice arguments".
+Most of these good pro life arguments can be found in the PRO LIFE classic, "Politically Correct Death", by Dr. Francis J. Beckwith, so I highly recommend this book for further reading on destroying "good pro choice arguments".

 Let that statement start the pro life-pro choice debate!

 Here is a quick lesson that Dr. Beckwith talks about in his book, explaining WHY a baby is FULLY-HUMAN at conception (the list is below if you wish to skip ahead).